2018 Red Alder Management Workshop – Sep. 29th in Kent

-Red alder (Alnus rubra) is one of the most common native hardwood trees in western Washington.
+Red alder (Alnus rubra) is the most common native hardwood trees in western Washington.
 This moisture-loving tree is most common in riparian areas near streams and wetlands, where it contributes to high-quality habitat and clean water.
-Alder is short-lived, though, and older stands can quickly lose their value and stability, often degenerating into brush patches dominated by invasive species.
+Alder is also a valuable timber species that can fetch premium prices for specialty markets.
+Alder is short-lived, though, and older stands can quickly lose their value, stability, and ecological function, often degenerating into brush patches dominated by invasive species.

 - Red alder ecology – growth traits, suitable sites, life history, and ecological role.

 - Management options for over-mature/dying stands, including both harvest and non-harvest options for different property types, and managing understory vegetation that is typically associated with riparian alder sites.

 - Red alder silviculture – Improving existing stands, managing natural regeneration, and growing new alder plantations (this will cover seedling sources, site preparation, planting, spacing, and growing conditions for bottomland and upland sites).